 A lot depends on the effectiveness of a hiring manager.
 In order to create a cost- and time-efficient hiring process, these managers must be creative, proactive, and focused.
-So, do you have what it takes to get the right people to the right jobs?
+Here is how you can write the perfect job description to hire an excellent recruiting manager.

 Broadly, a recruiting manager helps people find jobs and jobs find people.